Skip to content

 Example Use Case: Publishing generated content or code modifications to a remote repository.

-Git Reset Hard
+Git: Reset Hard

 Configuration: